leviipope/finance-dashboard/README.md

 A personal finance dashboard built with Streamlit that tracks spending, categorizes transactions, and provides insights into financial habits.
 Currently only works with Revolut.

 ## Features
-- 🔐 User authentication with password encryption
+- 🔐 User authentication with data encryption
 - 📊 Interactive spending analytics and visualizations
 - 🏷️ Automatic transaction categorization
 - 💾 Cloud data storage via private GitHub repository